How to fetch data

 There are two ways to fetch data in Client Components, using:

-2. A community library like SWR or React Query
+1. A community library like SWRarrow-up-right or React Queryarrow-up-right

-You can use React's use hook to stream data from the server to client.
+You can use React's use hookarrow-up-right to streamarrow-up-right data from the server to client.
 Start by fetching data in your Server component, and pass the promise to your Client Component as prop:

 app/blog/page.tsx